Logiqc API

 REST API's for integrating with the Incident, Feedback, Repairs and Improvement registers

-Logiqc's REST APIs enable you to report feedback, incidents, improvements and repairs from an external page or form such as a page on your company website or a MS Forms page on your corporate Intranet.
+Logiqc's REST APIs enable you to report feedback, incidents, improvements and repairs from an external form, eg:

-- Linking a simple consumer feedback or complaints form on your company website to the Logiqc Feedback register
+• Connecting a consumer feedback or complaints form on your company website to the Feedback register in Logiqc

 Limitations to be aware of when reporting via the API